 There continues to be substantial uncertainty regarding the future of each of Fannie Mae and Freddie Mac, including the length of time for which they may continue to exist and in what form they may operate during that period.
 Fannie Mae and Freddie Mac are presently under federal conservatorship as the U.S. Government continues to evaluate the future of these entities and what role the U.S. Government should continue to play in the housing markets.
 Although the U.S. Government has described some specific steps that it intends to take as part of the conservatorship process, efforts to stabilize these entities may not be successful and the outcome and impact of these events remain highly uncertain.
 Under the statute providing the framework for the conservatorship, each of Fannie Mae and Freddie Mac could also be placed into receivership under certain circumstances.
 On March 4, 2013, the Federal Housing Finance Agency ("FHFA") released its 2013 Conservatorship Scorecard for Fannie Mae and Freddie Mac.
 As part of the scorecard, the FHFA directed that the GSEs to contract their presence in the marketplace while simplifying and shrinking certain operations by lines of business.
 Specifically, the FHFA directed each GSE to reduce the unpaid principal balance amount of new multifamily business relative to 2012 by at least ten percent by tightening underwriting, adjusting pricing, and limiting product offerings, while not increasing the proportion of their retained risk.
 On May 13, 2014, the FHFA released a strategic plan relating to the conservatorships of Fannie Mae and Freddie Mac.
 The 2014 plan no longer involves specific steps to contract the market presence of the GSEs, but retains a goal focused on ways to bring additional private capital into the system in order to reduce taxpayer risk.
-Reductions to the GSEs' volumes and caps for new multifamily originations, or additional private capital into the System in order to reduce taxpayer risk.
-Reductions to the GSEs' volumes and caps for new multifamily originations, plans have been proposed by U.S. legislators to wind down or replace Fannie Mae and Freddie Mac.
+Reductions to the GSEs' volumes and caps for new multifamily originations, or additional restrictions on the GSEs' multifamily business imposed by the FHFA could adversely impact the volume of loans that ACRE Capital originates with Fannie Mae and Freddie Mac.
+These restrictions or reductions could have a material impact on our financial results in future periods.
+In addition, over the past few years, various draft bills and other plans have been proposed by U.S. legislators to wind down or replace Fannie Mae and Freddie Mac.
 Currently, it remains unclear whether these or any other proposals will become law and how these or other proposals to reform Fannie Mae and Freddie Mac would impact housing finance and our business.
 ACRE Capital originates a substantial majority of its loans for sale through Fannie Mae and Freddie Mac programs.
 Furthermore, a substantial majority of its servicing rights are derived from loans ACRE Capital sells through Fannie Mae and Freddie Mac programs.
 Changes in the business charter, structure or existence of Fannie Mae or Freddie Mac could eliminate or substantially reduce the number of loans ACRE Capital originates, which would have a material adverse effect on us.